Title

 The LTO mandates that the conversion of right-hand drive trucks to left-hand drive is an open policy, allowing any motor shop to perform the conversion as long as it meets Philippine National Standards, with strict penalties for non-compliance by LTO employees.

-It regulates the conversion of Right Hand Drive (RHD) trucks to Left Hand Drive (LHD) in the Philippines.
+It addresses the policy on the conversion of Right Hand Drive (RHD) trucks to Left Hand Drive (LHD) and instructs LTO personnel not to refuse registration solely because the conversion was done by motor shops not recommended or accredited by LTO.

-No, the LTO Memorandum Circular No. 95-218 explicitly states that there is no accreditation requirement and any motor shop or individual can perform the conversion provided it conforms with the Philippine National Standard.
+Any motor shop or anybody can perform the conversion, as long as it conforms with the Philippine National Standard.

-The converted trucks must conform with the Philippine National Standard.
+The conversion must conform with the Philippine National Standard.

 It was adopted on July 10, 1995.